All-time Houston Dynamo roster

 This list comprises all players who have participated in at least one league match for Houston Dynamo since the team's first Major League Soccer season in 2006.
-Players who were on the roster but never played a first team game are not listed; players who appeared for the team in other competitions (MLS Cup Playoffs, US Open Cup, CONCACAF Champions League, North American SuperLiga, Leagues Cup) but never made an MLS regular season appearance are noted at the bottom of the page.
+Players who were on the roster but never played a first team game are not listed; players who appeared for the team in other competitions (MLS Cup Playoffs, US Open Cup, CONCACAF Champions Cup, North American SuperLiga, Leagues Cup) but never made an MLS regular season appearance are noted at the bottom of the page.